Difference Between l Carnosine and l Carnitine

 Potential Side Effects and Considerations for L-Carnitine Supplementation:

-Studies indicate that when taken according to instructions, L-carnitine is generally safe.
-However, higher dosages or certain forms may cause side effects including gastrointestinal discomfort, nausea, or diarrhea in sensitive individuals (i.e. those suffering from kidney disease or genetic conditions).
-It is advisable for such people to first speak to their healthcare professional before supplementation with L-carnitine.
+Studies indicate that when taken according to instructions, L-Carnitine is generally safe.
+However, higher dosages or certain forms may cause side effects including gastrointestinal discomfort, nausea or diarrhea in sensitive individuals (i.e. those suffering from kidney disease or genetic conditions).
+It is advisable for such people to first speak to their healthcare professional prior to supplementation with L-Carnitine.

 Key Differences Between l Carnosine and l Carnitine